Essex Junto

-The Essex Junto was a powerful group of New England Federalist Party lawyers, merchants, and politicians, so called because many in the original group were from Essex County, Massachusetts.
+The Essex Junto was a powerful group and faction of the New England Federalist Party, constituting lawyers, merchants, and politicians, so called because many in the original group were from Essex County, Massachusetts.
+The party was the hard-right of the greater federalist party of the region, supporting a reactionary approach to proposed mass suffrage, democratic reform and a form of government patterned on the British constitutional model.

 Origins and definition

 The term was coined as an invective by John Hancock in 1778 to describe the main opponents of a proposed constitution on Massachusetts.
 The proposed constitution was rejected by the people; the state adopted the Massachusetts Constitution in 1780.
 John Adams is also frequently credited with the use of the name.

 Some politicians identified with the Essex Junto were Timothy Pickering, George Cabot, Fisher Ames, Francis Dana, Nathan Dane, Benjamin Goodhue, Stephen Higginson, Jonathan Jackson, John Lowell, Israel Thorndike, and Theophilus Parsons.